 Years of research have suggested this is not the case.
-When asked to rate their happiness, conservatives have always tipped the scale over liberals – a phenomenon known as the "happiness gap".
+When asked to rate their happiness, conservatives have always tipped the scale over liberals—a phenomenon known as the "happiness gap."

-"Evidence of conservatives being happier than liberals is robust," says Dr Aleksandra Cichocka, a political psychologist based at Kent University, and there's all kinds of theories as to why.
+"Evidence of conservatives being happier than liberals is robust," says Dr. Aleksandra Cichocka, a political psychologist based at Kent University, and there's all kinds of theories as to why.

-"Conservatives tend to have a greater need for cognitive closure, concrete answers and to see the world organised in an orderly fashion," says Cichocka, which goes some way to explaining the need for order we so often ascribe to the right.
+"Conservatives tend to have a greater need for cognitive closure, concrete answers and to see the world organized in an orderly fashion," says Cichocka, which goes some way to explaining the need for order we so often ascribe to the right.
 "It could be argued that conservatives are less concerned by the fact that some people have less than others."